DimensionDev/Flare/README.md

 <a href='https://play.google.com/store/apps/details?id=dev.dimension.flare&pcampaignid=pcampaignidMKT-Other-global-all-co-prtnr-py-PartBadge-Mar2515-1'><img alt='Get it on Google Play' src='docs\src\assets\en_badge_web_generic.png' height=50/></a>

 ## Features
- - Support for Mastodon, Misskey, Bluesky, xQt, and more in the future
+ - Consolidate all your social networks into one client, featuring Mastodon, Misskey, Bluesky, X, VVO, and more to come.
- - Consistent experience across platforms, and is a native app
+ - Crosspost your content simultaneously across all your platforms.
+ - It is FOSS and privacy-centric, ensuring that no data is collected from you.

 ## Roadmap
 Here're some features we're planning to implement in the future, you can check the project board [here](https://github.com/orgs/DimensionDev/projects/3) for progress.